 EDI Monitoring

 The University of Lincoln wants to meet the aims and commitments set out in its equality policy.
 This includes not discriminating under the Equality Act 2010.
 The organisation needs your help and co-operation to enable it to do this, but filling in the remainder of questions is voluntary.
 The information in this form is for monitoring purposes only.
-Under no circumstances will it form part of any decision-making processes, see Privacy Notice Data Privacy Staff Notice v1 (bpb-eu-w2.wpmucdn.com).
+Under no circumstances will it form part of any decision-making processes, see our Privacy Notice Data Privacy Staff Notice v1 (bpb-eu-w2.wpmucdn.com).

 Do you wish to complete the next set of questions?